xiaojian-hong/yomo/example/6-multi-stream/README.md

 ### Results

-The terminal of `yomo-srouce` will print the real-time receives value.
+The terminal of `yomo-source` will print the file size and md5.

 ```bash